 Casinos count 100% of bets on slots, Keno, and scratch cards towards clearing your bonus.
 When it comes to table games like roulette, there is a wide range of weightings.
 Some casinos count roulette bets at 5%, others up to 35%.
 This means a lot more betting to clear the same bonus at some casinos.

 You will not be able to cover large parts of the betting grid to clear your bonus faster.
 A common mistake is for players to bet red and black, even adding a small extra bet on zero, to get through their playthrough quickly.
 All casinos will easily detect this, label it ‘bonus abuse’ and remove your bonus.

 Live dealer games are often (though not always) excluded for bonuses.
-Finally, make sure you understand how long a bonus will last for.
+Finally, make sure you understand how long a bonus will last.
 If you have a big playthrough plus a short time frame, you might not be able to complete your wagering in time.

 Different types of casino bonuses for roulette players